 Prior to Propagation

 For indoor infestations, if the house has a history of spider mites, they will be hiding in the ground around the posts and the walls during the Fall and Winter.
 An introduction of Stratiolaelaps scimitus, formerly known as Hypoaspis miles (25 mites per square foot, more if high levels of spider mites were present) at each post and along the walls will help kill the overwintering spider mites.
 This only needs to be done once, as subsequent usage of Ss for fungus gnat control (see propagation) will maintain year after year establishment.
 In Canada, one may also use the native soil mite Gaeolaelaps gillespiei for the same control.

 In the case of the Black Vine Root Weevil, now called BVRW, it is important to know where they are coming from.
 The Adult BVRW is incapable of flight, so, their source is usually the perimeter of the property.
-BVRW love Blackberry bushes or any other dense thicket, which is quite frequently the situation at many nurseries.
+BVRW love Blackberry bushes, salal or any other dense thicket, which is quite frequently the situation at many nurseries.
 The mite Stratiolaelaps scimitus should be applied to the perimeter of the property, under the shrubbery, at a rate of 1 liter for every 30 meters, or 100 feet.
 This rate is arbitrary and needs to be adjusted either upwards or downwards depending on the history of BVRW and the density of the thicket.
 Never do anything to the thicket chemically, as the benefit of the thicket (hedgerow) is considerably more significant than the negative perception.
 This is because it harbours a vast array of beneficial insects and mites, and is the nesting site for many birds that are extremely important to pest control.

 Because fungus gnats can have a significant impact on the rate of growth of your plants, it is essential that they are controlled immediately.
 Apply Stratiolaelaps scimitus or Gaeolaelaps gillespiei (if permitted) (both will now be referred to as Ss) at a rate of 250 per square meter.
 Skipping plants can work in clean houses, as the Ss will disperse themselves quite well.
 A recommended technique is to broadcast them over the finished crop using a “whirlybird” hand spreader.
 Only Ss should be used if the plant is susceptible to BVRW.
-Gg is a superior Fungus Gnat predator but we do not have any evidence that it is effective against BVRW.
+Gg is a superior Fungus Gnat predator but we do not have any trails to conclude it is effective against BVRW.

 If there is a very high count of fungus gnats you should consider altering the soil mix slightly, as even subtle variations in the soil mix will have significant impact on whether or not the fungus gnats will explode in population.
 Additives, such as rice hulls or peanut shells are especially bad for creating extremely high levels of Fungus Gnats.
 Also, the wetter the soil, the more likely the Fungus Gnats will be a problem.
 Raw potato slices should be used to monitor the relative numbers and stages of the fungus gnat larvae.
 Try placing a slice of potato on the soil surface for a known time (usually overnight).
 The fungus gnat larvae are attracted to the potato and, when lifted, will give you a relative count.
 Repeated monitoring for the same duration of exposure will give you an indication whether the problem is getting better or worse.
 Yellow sticky cards also give you relative counts but only tell you about the adults.

-If the soil is loose, or extremely wet, or, you are using humidity tents, Atheta coriaria, the Rove beetle should be applied, instead of Ss at 0.1 to 1.0 per square meter, just once, then apply the Ss and, possibly the nematodes after the soil has dried to normal.
+If the soil is loose, or extremely wet, or, you are using humidity tents, Atheta coriaria, the Rove beetle should be applied instead of Ss at 0.1 to 1.0 per square meter, just once, then apply the Ss and, possibly the nematodes after the soil has dried to normal.
 Both Ss and nematodes will drown in extremely wet soil.

 If the crop is susceptible to whitefly, apply Encarsia at a rate of 0.25 per square meter if no whitefly is detected.
 At one to two whitefly per yellow card per week, increase rate to 1 per square meter.
 See below; Whitefly Strategy Overview.